This bobble hat knitting pattern would make a great project to make for the colder weather.

 The Supplies You Need…

-- 3 skeins of super bulky yarn (in dark brown, brown and light brown) suitable for size 10.00mm (US 15) needles.
+- 3 colours x 30g-50g (for the main colour and pom) of super bulky yarn (in dark brown, brown and light brown) suitable for size 10.00mm (US 15) needles.

 - I used Yarn Art Alpine Alpaca in 430, 431 and 438.